percona/pbm-docs/docs/details/storage-configuration.md

 !!! admonition "Version added: [2.6.0](../release-notes/2.6.0.md)"

-Percona Backup for MongoDB supports server-side encryption with Amazon S3 managed keys (SSE-S3).
-This is the default encryption method in Amazon AWS.
-All new objects added to an S3 bucket are automatically encrypted with no impact on performance.
+Percona Backup for MongoDB supports server-side encryption with Amazon S3 managed keys (SSE-S3), the default encryption method in Amazon AWS.
+All new objects added to an S3 bucket are automatically encrypted without impacting performance.

 To use SSE-S3 encryption, specify the following following parameters in the Percona Backup for MongoDB configuration file: